van001/lesscode-fp/README.md

 Monads, let you do all that.
 Monads let you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence.

-Think of Monad a simple wrapper that wraps all the complexity and allows you to join them one after another, passing result form one to another.
+Think of monad as a function that wraps all the side-effects and make it a pure and allow composition by passing the value from one to another.
 In category theroy Monads jargon, Monads are just a [Monoid](https://en.wikipedia.org/wiki/Monoid_(category_theory)) (Category with single element that can be joined).

+As Saunders Mac Lane said, ***Monad is just a monoid in the category of endofunctors***

 Lesscode implements monad using promise/ async.
 It also provide a monadic version of all the pure fucntions, so that you can seamlessly use them in [monadic composition](https://github.com/van001/lesscode-fp#Composition).